Peperomia ventenatii

 Peperomia ventenatii is a species of epiphyte in the pepper family.
 It grows in wet tropical biomes.
 It was first described by Friedrich Miquel in 1843.

 Etymology

-The specific name ventenatii was given in honor of the Frnech botanis Étienne Pierre Ventenat.
+The specific name ventenatii was given in honor of the French botanist Étienne Pierre Ventenat.

 Subspecies

 Two subspecies, both described by Miquel, are accepted: P. v. f. pubescens and P. v. var. pubescens.

 Distribution

-Peperomia ventenatii is native to the Philippines and Indonesia.
+Peperomia ventenatii is native to the Philippines and Java.